-It is the goal of the Southern Company to provide to all Users a power supply System that meets or exceeds electric utility standards.
+It is the goal of Southern Company to provide to all Users a power supply System that meets or exceeds electric utility standards with regards to fluctuations in supply voltage.
 This Policy is based on IEEE Standard 1453-2015[2].